Skip to content

 The Cooling page lets you control fan speeds on supported RGB controllers and cooling hardware.
 Create custom fan curves or set fixed speeds.

+Cooling requires a SignalRGB Pro subscription.
 See Fan Control for more information.

 The Macros page lets you create and manage keyboard macros.
 Record sequences of keystrokes or actions and bind them to a key on a supported device.

-See Macros for more information.
+See About Macros for more information.

-The Monitoring page displays live sensor data from your system including CPU temperature, GPU temperature, usage percentages, and other hardware metrics.
+The Monitoring page displays live sensor data from your system, including CPU temperature, GPU temperature, usage percentages, and other hardware metrics.

-See System Monitoring for more information.
+Monitoring requires a SignalRGB Pro subscription.
+See About System Monitoring for more information.

 The Settings page is where you manage application preferences, update options, account details, and device permissions.